LShahmiri/Python_Projects/README.md

 ### Number Guessing

       This  Python project is a  game that generates a random number that the user must guess after receiving hints.
 For each wrong guess the user makes, they receive extra hints, but at the cost of reducing their final score.

+### To-Do List
+      Create a program that allows a user to add and remove tasks from a to-do list.
+The program should keep track of the tasks in a list.

+### Grocery List
+      Create a program that allows a user to add and remove items from a grocery list.
+The program should keep track of the items in a list.

+### Hangman Game
+      Create a hangman game that randomly selects a word from a list and allows the player to guess letters until they either solve the word or run out of guesses.